jupyterlab/jupyterlab/docs/source/user/notebook.md

 JupyterLab.
 If they don’t, please open an issue on our [GitHub issues](https://github.com/jupyterlab/jupyterlab/issues) page.

-Create a notebook by clicking the + button in the File Browser and then selecting a kernel:
+Create a notebook by clicking the `+` button in the file browser and then selecting a kernel in the new Launcher tab:

+[animation]

+A new file is created with a default name.
+Rename a file by right-clicking on its name in the file browser and selecting “Rename” from the context menu:

+[animation]

 The user interface for Notebooks in JupyterLab closely follows that of the classic Jupyter Notebook.
 The keyboard shortcuts of the classic Notebook